top of page

 Lives are saved, investors place ($) bets on different businesses, employees try to find other work.

-Other options to stop this toxic madness:
+Other options to stop the toxic madness:

 • Appeal to investors, boards of directors, and corporate CEO’s